DaveWhiteh/WhiteWalkies/README.md

 + Nest Hub
 + Nest Hub Max

-For the best part the site performed as expected and was responsive.
+The site performed as expected and was responsive, with all functionality and navigation working well.

 ### **Browser Compatibility**